-Following a training course given by Essemtec, LACROIX Electronics can now easily create programs to connect the machine to the entire digital chain system.
+Following a training course given by Essemtec, the Electronics activity of LACROIX can now easily create programs to connect the machine to the entire digital chain system.
 Interconnecting production systems in this way enables the establishment of a continuous link between data related to design, manufacture, inspection and testing.

-So this is only the beginning for this technology, which has a bright future at LACROIX Electronics!
+So this is only the beginning for this technology, which has a bright future at LACROIX!

 “Validated by our Polish factory, the aim is to develop this technology throughout the company’s other production plants, firstly in Tunisia, then within the future electronics factory, “Symbiose”, which is set to open in 2021 in France,”

-Benjamin Gauchenot, VP Operations & Quality at LACROIX Electronics’.
+Benjamin Gauchenot, VP Operations & Quality at the Electronics activity of LACROIX.

 “This is an extremely efficient high-precision machine.
 After the first uses, we can now easily double our drops of glue per hour capacity and meet the quality requirements of our customers.”

-Andrzej Wróblewski, Process Engineering Manager at LACROIX Electronics Poland,
+Andrzej Wróblewski, Process Engineering Manager at the Electronics activity of LACROIX, Poland,

-“The glue application solution provided by Essemtec and its partner SEICA has successfully met the technological challenges set by LACROIX Electronics.
+“The glue application solution provided by Essemtec and its partner SEICA has successfully met the technological challenges set by the Electronics activity of LACROIX.
 The teams worked together on Essemtec’s Spider platform.
 They adopted a collaborative approach, oriented at all times towards the resolution of technical issues.
-We demonstrated our abilities to address the challenges faced by LACROIX Electronics, a key player in Europe, and we want to thank LACROIX Electronics for recognising the effectiveness of our technical solution.”
+We demonstrated our abilities to address the challenges faced by LACROIX, a key player in Europe, and we want to thank LACROIX for recognising the effectiveness of our technical solution.”

 Franck Genonceau, French Market Commercial Affairs Officer at Essemtec’s.